Here you’ll find answers to the questions we’re often asked. If you can’t find what you’re looking for, please call us.

 Ambulance phone numbers In an emergency, call Triple Zero (000) and ask for 'ambulance'.
 If it's not an emergency, call 13 12 33 to ask for an ambulance.
 13 HEALTH (13 43 25 84) If it's not an emergency, but it could be serious call 13 HEALTH (13 43 25 84).$ CLICK HERE FOR MORE

-How often should I renew my CPR Training?
+How often should I renew my CPR & First Aid Training?

-It is recommended to renew your CPR training every 12 months.
+CPR training should be renewed every 12 months.
+First Aid is recommended for renewal every 3 years.
 We run courses several times/week and no pre-study is required. click on the link below to find out more!$ Read More click for more prices, dates and times

 A broad range of topics including detailed First Aid practices, ways to handle Emergencies, interesting fast facts and much more!
 This section of our website is in development – thank you for your patience!

 Understanding Broken Bones